technomancy/bussard/manual.md

 configure it to save other tables by adding their names to the `ship.persist` table.

-### Keymaps and Modes

-The currently active mode and its keymaps will dictate how your ship will react to keys on your helm keyboard.
-Once a mode is defined, you can add key bindings to it like so: `keymap.define("flight", "ctrl-p", function() ship.ui.paused = true end)`.
-The first argument is the name of the mode you're adding the key binding to, the second argument is a string describing the key to bind, and the third argument is the function to call when the key is pressed.
-This function is passed a boolean indicating whether it is a repeated key or not.

-By default your ship has a `"flight"` mode active normally and a `"console"` mode active when the console is full-screen.
-Note that `"flight"` mode does have the simple one-line console available, but not all characters can be entered in this mode as some (like the zoom keys) have other flight-related functions.
-There is also an `"edit"` mode where the editor key bindings are defined.
-You can check the current mode with `keymap.current_mode`.

-See the `keycodes` manual page for a detailed listing of available key names.
-You can run `man("keycodes")` to view it.

-Take a look at the default config code that came with your ship for an example of how to create modes and bind new keys in them; it will come in very handy to add in new keys when operating your ship; in particular when you purchase an upgrade that adds new capabilities.

 ### Communication system

 When you are in range of a planet or space station with an active